national-data-platform/ndp-documentation/docs/general/about.md

 - What are the foundational data abstractions and services that can serve as multipurpose and expandable building blocks for data-driven and AI-integrated application patterns?
 - How can everyone effectively access and utilize these abstractions and services?

-**Equitable and Open CI Use**
+**Open CI Use**

 - How can such foundational data abstractions and services be developed and deployed on top of existing production-ready CI, including storage and the edge-to-HPC continuum?
-- How can we ensure equity of data access and use across distributed CI?
+- How can we ensure data access and use across distributed CI?

 **Needs, Requirements and Challenges**

 - What are the requirements and challenges for governance of open science, open data and open CI?
-- What are the required guardrails for protecting privacy, civil rights and civil liberties that will ensure a more equitable use of data systems and services?

 ## NDP Workflow